Türk Telekom: History

-February 19, TT&TIM Communication Services Inc., established by the merger of Türk Telekom's GSM Operator Aycell and İŞ-TİM, was officially founded.
+In February 2004, TT&TIM Communication Services Inc. was established through the merger of Türk Telekom's GSM operator Aycell and İŞ-TİM.
+Its commercial name was changed to Avea İletişim Hizmetleri A.Ş. in October 2004.
+In July 2004, Türksat A.Ş. was formed as a separate entity.

-October 15, The commercial name of “TT&TIM Iletisim Hizmetleri A.S.” was changed as “Avea Iletisim Hizmetleri A.S.”

-July 22, Türksat A.Ş. was established and started operating separately from Türk Telekom.

-2005, November 14, Türk Telekom's privatization was complete and 55% shares of Türk Telekom was sold to Oger Telecom's Joint Venture Group.

-2006, September 15, Türk Telekom acquired İŞ-TİM's 40.56% share in Avea for $500 million and Türk Telekom's share in Avea increased to 81.12%.
+On 14 November 2005, Türk Telekom’s privatization was completed, with 55% of its shares sold to Saudi Oger.
+On 15 September 2006, Türk Telekom acquired İŞ-TİM’s 40.56% stake in Avea for USD 500 million, increasing its ownership to 81.12%.

-2008, May 15, The initial public offering for 15% of Türk Telekom shares was completed and the shares started trading on the Istanbul Stock Exchange.

-2009, July, Avea launches 3G services.
+On 15 May 2008, an initial public offering of 15% of Türk Telekom shares was completed, and the shares began trading on the Istanbul Stock Exchange.
+In July 2009, Avea launched 3G services.

-2018, December 22, Oger Telekom's creditors take control of Türk Telekom due to billions of dollars in unpaid debt.

-2022 Turkish Wealth Fund bought %55 of the company, taken back from Oger Telekom.
+On 22 December 2018, Oger Telekom's creditors took control of Türk Telekom following billions of dollars in unpaid debt.
+In 2022, the Turkey Wealth Fund purchased 55% of the company, regaining the shares previously held by Oger Telekom.

 Subsidiaries

 TTNET

-TTNET is Turkey's leading Internet service provider and the only company to offer so-called "quadruple play" services (i.e., Internet, TV, voice, and 3G in one).
-The 2013 Annual Report states that TTNET has 6.3 million subscribers, 620,000 fiber subscribers, and 1.8 million TV subscribers.
+TTNET is a Turkish Internet service provider.
+The 2013 annual report stated that TTNET had 6.3 million subscribers, 620,000 fiber subscribers, and 1.8 million TV subscribers.

 It provides ADSL, dial-up, Wi-Fi, G.SHDSL, ATM, Frame Relay, and Metro Ethernet Internet access services to corporate and personal customers in 81 cities in Turkey.
 TTNET became the first Turkish company to be accepted into the United Nations' "Business Call to Action (BCtA)" program, which seeks to encourage companies to "develop inclusive business models that offer the potential for both commercial success and development impact", for its "Internet 4All initiative".

 Innova IT Solutions

-Innova Bilişim Çözümleri A.Ş. delivers "solutions" to the institutions in every area, including distribution, finance, and telecommunications.
-With its services independent from the product and the brand, iNNOVA includes the entire consultancy-design-application development-integration-maintenance value chain.
+Innova Bilişim Çözümleri A.Ş. provides services to the institutions in areas, such distribution, finance, and telecommunications.
+It includes the consultancy-design-application development-integration-maintenance value chain.

 AssisTT

-AssisTT is a customer services and call center company that also provides sales and marketing data.
+AssisTT is a customer service and call center company that also provides sales and marketing data.
 Türk Telekom holds a 100% interest in AssisTT, which was established in November 2007.
-According to the 2013 Annual Report, as of the end of 2013, there were 115 million incoming calls (an 11% annual increase), which generated 360 million minutes of service time (a 13% annual increase).
+As of the end of 2013, there were 115 million incoming calls (an 11% annual increase), which generated 360 million minutes of service time (a 13% annual increase).

 AssisTT is Turkey's largest call center and provides its services to other corporations and institutions in addition to its parent company Türk Telekom.